kubespray/kpm/docs/package-discovery.md

 ### Example
-To perform deploy `kpm deploy kpm.sh/kpm-registry` the client will:
+To perform a deployment `kpm deploy kpm.sh/kpm-registry` the client will:

 - get `https://kpm.sh?kpm-discovery=1`